chef-boneyard/chef-rfc/new/debug_levels.md

 Presently, the only way to debug a failing chef run is to enable debug logging, which is intended more for the maintainers of Chef than for a systems engineer.
-We would like to introduce several levels of enhanced logging, enabling more appropriate output for various roles.
+We would like to move to a structured metadata model that allows us to slice and dice log messages.

 ## Motivation